Professor Xin Zhang

 Research interests

 Broadly, I investigate net-zero energy networks as critical infrastructure, integrating transport, information and communications, renewable, storage and hydrogen.
-I address energy resilience and flexibility challenges across Energy Theme.
+I address energy security and resilience challenges across Energy Theme.

 • Power system planning, operation and control (transmission, distribution, microgrid, renewables)